What to Look for in Best Portable Chargers?

 Lithium-ion batteries didn’t have that problem.
 They could be recharged millions of times without losing their “spark”.
 Furthermore, they were much lighter than the old Nickel Metal Hydride batteries, which made them much more comfortable to wear.

-This all happened in the early 2000s, which lead many manufacturers to thinking about not only features, but also the design of the phones themselves.
+This all happened in the early 2000s, which lead many manufacturers to think about not only features but also the design of the phones themselves.
 They saw that people like lighter phones, which made them think about other physical features they could change.

 Thinner Batteries For Better Looks